Behold the good ship Saint Nicolas, floating gin palace and testament to mankind’s engineering capability.

 Runaway consumerism relies on the competition not being too overt.
-If the competition aspect were brought out into the open, that might reveal the essential silliness and futility of the whole circus.
+If the competition aspect were brought out into the open, that might reveal the silliness and futility of the whole circus.

 The zillionaires with enormous (but not the biggest) yachts would be forced to admit that they had lost the game….losers!
-And, almost as embarrassingly, the zillionaire who actually had the biggest yacht would be forced to admit that they had been playing a silly game that was basically no different to a toddler scuffle in a sandpit.
+And, almost as embarrassingly, the zillionaire who actually had the biggest yacht would be forced to admit that they’d been playing a silly game that was basically no different to a toddler scuffle in a sandpit.

 In fact, I feel slightly sick when I see a boat like this.
 Not because I’m some class warrior who can’t stand inequality and thinks all the children should win the egg and spoon race.
 Nor even because of the gas guzzling and environmental waste involved.

 No, its more that I’m prone to sea sickness.
 Several years ago, back in The Prison Camp, I was offered day release to go on a corporate sailing day.
-I joined a boatload of corporate warriors participating in a race round The Isle of Wight.
+I joined a boatload of corporate warriors participating in a yacht race round The Isle of Wight.

 So its fair to say that The Escape Artist is not a big fan of boats.
 Don’t get me wrong, I’ve got nothing against real sailing, which seems like a wholesome and fun activity for those people with “sea legs”.
 But, in my book, real sailing means using sails and windpower…the sort of sailing featured in Dignity.

 I had not been to Sardinia before and was therefore unfamiliar with the local customs of boat ownership and usage.
 But having observed things for a while, the aim of the game amongst the yachties seems to be to trundle a few hundred metres from the marina and moor it just off one of the busy beaches WHERE EVERYONE CAN SEE YOUR MASSIVE BOAT.